tiagoporsch/tfs/README.md

 ## Data Area Format

-The data area is used to store all file data.
-The start of the data area always starts with the root block @ 2048, and it has a total size of `total_blocks - 2048 - bitmap_blocks`.
+The data area is used to store all node and file data.
+It always starts with the root block at LBA 2048, and it has a total size of `total_blocks - bitmap_blocks - 2048`.

-The data for any specific file consumes sequential blocks in the data area (file fragmentation is not supported).
-The data area may contain unused blocks, where files have been deleted or reduced in size.
+The data for any specific file always consumes sequential blocks in the data area (file fragmentation is not supported), so in the case of appending, if there's not enought free blocks right after the last data block, the entire contents must be rewritten somewhere else.

 ### Data Area Node Format